Tag: selfcare

 Black Women Are Exhausted

-Selfcare and the realities of setting boundaries for black women It’s hard enough learning and setting boundaries, as a woman.
+It’s hard enough learning and setting boundaries, as a woman.
 As usual, when it comes to black women living and existing in America, that becomes even more of a challenge.
-Black women are exhausted but
+Black women are exhausted but still expected to show up 100% at home and in the workplace.
+For the average black woman, there is no room for selfcare or taking a mental health day.
+Often times, they are expected by society and culture to exist and toil for the benefit of others and that, in itself should be reward enough!

 Cheap Winter Selfcare Ideas